-Build a Mars Habitat - Survive and Thrive exhibit component designed to inspire, engage, and educate the next generation of explorers about human exploration on Mars; 52 copies will be an addition to the 52 copies of the Sun, Earth, Universe exhibition located throughout the United States.
+Build a Mars Habitat - Survive and Thrive is an exhibit component designed to inspire, engage, and educate the next generation of explorers about human exploration on Mars; 52 copies will be designed and fabricated as an addition to the 52 copies of the Sun, Earth, Universe exhibition located throughout the United States.

 This NASA TEAM II project (2020-2022) will create an exhibit called Build a Mars Habitat - Survive and Thrive as an addition to the Sun, Earth, Universe exhibition.
 The exhibit will be designed to inspire, engage, and educate the next generation of explorers about human exploration on Mars.
 The exhibit would consist of a set of building construction pieces as well as graphic signage featuring NASA images of the Mars surface.
 The construction set would include interchangeable flexible pieces allowing museum visitors, especially school field trips and families with children in grades 4–8, to design and construct their own imaginary habitat for successful living on Mars.
 Using an evidence-based approach, project evaluators would ensure that the exhibition is effective and enjoyable for visitors.

 The project team will develop, prototype, fabricate, and distribute 52 identical copies of the Build a Mars Habitat - Survive and Thrive hands-on museum exhibit to supplement the 52 copies of the NASA-funded Sun, Earth, Universe exhibition recently distributed by the NISE Network to science and children’s museums across the United States.
 The Sun, Earth, Universe exhibition is being shared with over 100 host museums and the additional exhibit would engage visitors in imagining future human exploration of Mars.